Strategic Ranking: Environment differences

 We define the \emph{ welfare gap} as

 \end{definition}

-The welfare gap to captures both differences in admission probability between the two groups and the effort needed to achieve such admissions probabilities.
-We are also directly interested in the degree to which a decision policy \emph{includes} the disadvantaged group in the admitted class, regardless of the effort exerted.
-This is captured by the notion of \emph{access}.
+The welfare gap captures differences in admission probabilities \textit{and} in the effort needed to achieve such probabilities.
+Our next notion, \textit{access}, captures whether a decision policy \emph{includes} the disadvantaged group in the admitted class, regardless of effort.

 \begin{definition}[Access] \emph{Access} is the overall probability of admission of the disadvantaged group.

 \end{definition}